vgreen7/ebtsnowiq/SOC User Management.md

 An Admin user can edit the personal information of users after they have been uploaded by following the steps below.

 * Click the 'Pencil' icon at the end of the user record.
-* The system will prompt with the following dialog box with the existing details of the user.
+* The system will prompt with the following dialog box with the existing details of the user:

 ![Screenshot 2021-03-05 112718](https://user-images.githubusercontent.com/79857237/110144018-dd408100-7da5-11eb-8bf5-21027bb4197c.png)